 Revision means the policy will undergo substantive changes.
 Revisions include:

 Revisions closely follow the steps of new policy development, but on a smaller scale.

-The responsible office may propose to rescind a policy that has outlived its usefulness or combine that policy with another to improve its effectiveness.
+The responsible office may retire a policy that has outlived its usefulness or combine that policy with another to improve its effectiveness.

-Complete the Univeristy Policy Review form to document the decision and rationale to rescind the policy and obtain the approval of the responsible executive or designee.
+Complete the University Policy Review form to document the decision and rationale to retire the policy and obtain approval from the responsible executive or designee.